wendyyzhu/fine-line-tatouage/README.md

 The below image shows what the details page looks like when a user clicks on another user's image.
 ![Home page](images/individual-page-notuser.png)

 When adding a post, the user will need to fill in the form below.
 At the moment, the form will only accept an image URL, but an upload picture functionality will be added.
+This function has since been added where the image is hosted via Cloudinary.
 ![Sharing a tattoo](images/adding-a-post.png)

 ### Other features
 - When signing up, they system will check if the email and username has already been used, if it is, the page will be redirected to the signup page
 - All tattoos show from newest to oldest except for the trending tattoos section on the home page which shows the posts that have the highest number of likes.
 - Navigation bar becomes a drop-down navigation when on mobile mode
+- There is a drop down in the navigation bar where you can select the category of tattoos you'd like to see.
+- Website layout will change depending on screen size

 ### Future features